jevgenik/manuals/source/files/software/linux/services.rst

 Systemctl
 =========
-Systemctl is a systemd utility that is responsible for Controlling the systemd system and service manager.
+Systemctl is a systemd utility that is responsible for controlling the systemd system and service manager.
 Service manager is a background process that manages the life cycle of services in the system.

 .. note::